CyTube/cytu.be-policies/privacy.md

 CyTube keeps a temporary record of any username that logs in from your IP address, up to a maximum of 5 names over the course of a month.
 The purpose of this is to identify users who are sharing the same connection in case of moderation issues.
-At any time, you may contact cyzon@cytu.be with your IP address to request removal of your aliases.
+Refer to https://cytu.be/contact to request removal of your aliases.
 Aliases are visible to all channel moderators upon joining a channel.

 ## Chat Messages